SpadeQ22/Distributed-CarGame/README.md

 ## Installation
 1. Clone or download the repository.
-2. Install pipenv: pip install pipenv
+2. install the stated above libraries
-3. Navigate to the project directory in terminal/cmd prompt and run: pipenv install
-4. Start the virtual environment: pipenv shell
-5. Run the game: python main.py
+3. Run the game: python cargame.py
+4. Enjoy :)

 ## How to play
 * Enter the session number you want to join.